 - Hard Rock’s Backstage Pass give you $1 for every $50 you spend.

 - Caesars’ Total Rewards card gives you $1 for every $100 you spend at their resorts as well as through their Total Rewards Marketplace website.

 The MGM Resorts’ Mlife program does not give you comps for spending, but they do give you tier points.
 Spending $1000 at an MGM resort in Las Vegas over the course of a year will give you Pearl status which gives you priority access to their buffets and a dedicated check in line at most MGM resorts.

 Most players clubs also give you a discount or perk just for having their base level card.

-- Caesars’ Total Rewards membership gives you a 10% discount at the hotel lobby shops of all Caesars’ owned resorts.
-It also gives you a discount at many of their restaurants, savings on the Buffet of Buffets Pass and the All Stage Pass and a 5% discount on Norwegian Cruise Lines cruises.
+- Caesars’ Total Rewards membership gives you a tier-based discount at the hotel lobby shops of all Caesars’ owned resorts.
+It also gives you a discount at many of their restaurants, savings on the Buffet of Buffets Pass and a 5% discount on Norwegian Cruise Lines cruises.

 - Hard Rock’s Backstage Pass card gives you a 10% discount at the Hard Rock Store, Love Jones and the Reliquary Spa.

 - MGM’s Mlife card gives you a discount on car rentals from the on-site rental agency.
 They offer a tier-based discount at their lobby and logo merchandise stores (including the show souvenir stores).
 They offer special Royal Caribbean Cruise Line perks depending upon your tier, too.